Home » Edinburgh » Real Mary King’s Close tickets

 Some residents continued to live and run their businesses out of the houses in this half-buried Close.

-The Chesney family, who made saws for a living, were the last to vacate the Close.
+The Chesney family made saws for a living and were the last to vacate the Close.

 In 1902, they got forced out as the Royal Exchange building – now the City Chambers – was extended.

-Everything got forgotten for exactly a century, but then in 2003, Mary King’s Close welcomed visitors for the first time to step down and explore Edinburgh’s past.
+Everything was forgotten for a century, but in 2003, Mary King’s Close welcomed visitors for the first time to step down and explore Edinburgh’s past.

 Today, tourists can book their Mary King’s Close tickets and tour these underground streets of Edinburgh.